February 4, 2012

 Post to Twitter

-9 attributes of the best thought leadership content
+9 attributes of the best idea marketing content

 Some time back, I blogged about the attributes of a thought leader.
 Lately, I’ve been talking to B2B marketers about the content delivered by these thought leaders and asking, What defines good thought leadership content?
 Here’s what I have so far.
 Surely, you have a suggestion that will get us to ten attributes?